excel-soft-bootcamp/identify-objects-continued-ubedullahpatait/StateManagement.md

 **Application State**<br/>
 Application State is a state management technique.
 Application State is stored in the memory of the the server and is faster than storing and retrieving information in a database.
 Session sate is specific for a single user session, but Application State is for all users and sessions.
 Application State does not have a default expiration period.
 When we close the worker process the application object will be lost.
 Technically the data is shared amongst users by a HTTPApplcationState class and the data can be stored here in a key/value pair.
 It can also be accessed using the application property of the HTTPContext class.
+- Application State are availaible across all pages and  across all session.
+- Application state are multi user global data

 ```c#
  protected void Button1_Click(object sender, EventArgs e)